 Improving UV Ink Adhesion with UV printing primers

 UV ink primer improves UV inkjet inks’ adhesion on substrates.
 The printing ink must properly wet the surface in order for it to bond to the part.
 Scientifically and in simple words, “wetting” means changing the surface energy of the substrate to relatively the same energy level as the ink.
 A good example of this phenomenon is when a car is waxed, water will bead on the surface.
 On a car that has not been waxed, on the other hand, water droplets will spread on the surface.
 This type of spreading is what we try to achieve when we use UV printing primers on a product.
+Check out our article what is adhesion promoter?

 How to get UV inkjet ink to adhere to substrates